The David P. Galbraith Model Exhibit

 Museum exhibit displaying model airplanes, including a large model of a drone and smaller aircraft, with a display case, an American flag, and informational signs about the history of flight.

-Over the course of his life, David P. Galbraith Handmade over 1,000 models of aircraft, ships, and land vehicles.
+Over the course of his life, David P. Galbraith handmade over 1,000 models of aircraft, ships, and land vehicles.
 It is the largest aviation model collection on display to the public made by an individual in Oregon.
 The aviation collection spans from the Wright Flyer to the modern era.
 The vast majority of the aircraft were made at 1:72 scale, while the commercial liners in the collection were made at 1:144 scale.

 More